All Episodes

 Madison Paxton.

-So the homeless guys and the drug dealers resent the fact that a lot of pampered middle class college sissies are now turning up and have taken over their park.
+So the homeless guys and the drug dealers resent the fact that a lot of pampered middle-class college sissies are now turning up and have taken over their park.

-Tragedy that.
+Tragedy, that.

-Previously Council President Eric Garcetti told Occupy Los Angeles that uh the tent community could quote stay as long as you need to, and uh they've allowed the urban campo to continue despite a law prohibiting overnight stays at city parks.
+Previously, Council President Eric Garcetti told Occupy Los Angeles that the tent community could, quote, stay as long as you need to.

 Oh, this is amazing, isn't it?

-Uh Los Angeles, California has laws against everything.
+Los Angeles, California has laws against everything.

 But if you happen to be politically congenial to them, those laws don't matter for anything.

-This is like a broke city, broke state, but they've got one hundred ponchos to give to the Occupy Los Angeles protesters to to keep them out in the rain.
+But they've got 100 ponchos to give to the Occupy Los Angeles protesters to keep them out in the rain.

 That's very nice and multicultural, isn't it?

-Um Rob Spear would have no time for these guys.
+Robespierre would have no time for these guys.

-Uh Lenin would have no time for these guys.
+Lenin would have no time for these guys.

-Mao would have no time for these guys, the uh these big sloth demonstrations, the big sloth movement.
+Mao would have no time for these guys.

-It and it's not even American.
+And it's not even American.

-This whole thing was cooked up by the Vancouver based Adbusters Media Foundation.
+This whole thing was cooked up by the Vancouver-based Adbusters Media Foundation.

-Uh that that's uh Vancouver as in Vancouver, British Columbia, by the way, that's as in Vancouver, British Columbia Dominion of Canada.
+That's as in Vancouver, British Columbia, Dominion of Canada.

-What does it come to?
+What has it come to?

-What does it come to?
+What has it come to?

 This is pathetic.